maplibre/maplibre-gl-js/README.md

 # MapLibre GL

-**MapLibre GL** is a community led fork derived from [mapbox-gl-js](https://github.com/mapbox/mapbox-gl-js) prior to their switch to a non-OSS license.
+**MapLibre GL** is a community-led fork derived from [mapbox-gl-js](https://github.com/mapbox/mapbox-gl-js) before their switch to a non-OSS license.

 ### Migrating from mapbox-gl